English (For 2016–2017 academic year) Professors

 An examination of the forms that British fiction took during the era commonly known as the Victorian age (roughly 1837–1901).
 Texts include works by such writers as Charles Dickens, William Thackeray, Charlotte Brontë, Wilkie Collins, Anthony Trollope, Elizabeth Gaskell, George Eliot, Thomas Hardy, Rudyard Kipling, Robert Louis Stevenson, George Egerton, and George Gissing.
 Attention is paid to the many forms that Victorian fiction took, and to the variety of topics that it addressed.
 There are opportunities to consider such subjects as Victorian publishing practices, fiction as a vehicle for social criticism, the relationship of fiction to other cultural forms, and the growing frankness of mainstream fiction.
 346 Victorian Poets and Essayists A. Klein

 An examination of how serious writing is achieved.
 The focus of Living Writers is on contemporary fiction writers, who are present in this class at Colgate each fall.
 Students read work by each writer on the syllabus.
-Class discussion is led by two professors, who together teach the course.
+The class is taught by one or more faculty with guest lecturers from across the university.
 Each week the writer whose work has been under discussion visits the class.
 The presentation is followed by a public reading.
 361 The Canterbury Tales L. Staley

 A study of very recent short and long fiction by writers both renowned and slightly secret.
 Students should consult the department and registration material to learn what specific topic will be considered during a given term.
 364 American Writers: Studies in Nonfiction J. Brice